 recursive islandness: the island as a figure of ongoing becoming

-The concept of recursive islandness emerged while reframing my thesis research as a creative project.
+The concept of recursive islandness emerged while reframing my thesis research as a creative project mid-2021.
 Once recognized, it has itself become a recurring theme throughout my work, and is central in many of my works shared on this site.

 What is recursive islandness?
-Here is an excerpt from my recent presentation discussing my project:
+Here is an excerpt from a 2021 presentation discussing my thesis project:

 By engaging with traditional craft practice in reiterating these findings in —and onto — a textile form, data visualization then becomes data storytelling, imbuing even further layers of meaning and connection.